Battle of Finnsburg: Phase One: The siege battle

 The siege is described primarily in the Finnsburg Fragment.
 Hnæf rouses his troops with a short but powerful speech.
 Two of his men, Sigeferth and Eaha go to one door (Door A), and another two of his men Ordlaf and Guthlaf go to another door (Door B) of the great hall in which they were trapped at Finnsburg.
 In Beowulf the pair "Guthlaf and Oslaf" are mentioned returning later to their home, so that Oslaf in Beowulf is probably to be identified with Ordlaf from the Finnsburg Fragment.
 Hengest follows Ordlaf/Oslaf and Guthlaf to Door B.

 Outside the great hall, Garulf is planning to launch the first attack.
-Guthere counsels him not to do so, saying that Guthere's life is too valuable.
-Guthere proceeds anyway, and asks who holds that door.
+Guthere counsels him not to do so, saying that Garulf's life is too valuable.
+Garulf proceeds anyway, and asks who holds that door.
 Sigeferth replies to Garulf's taunt from within, showing that the attack is being mounted at Door A. Sigeferth is said to be a lord of the Secgena; in Widsith a Sæferð or Sasferth is said to be lord of the Sycges or Secgan, apparently referring to the same character.
 The two sides fight at that door, and Garulf and many of the attackers die.
-It is not clear what happens to Guthere whom he counselled.
+It is not clear what happens to Guthere whom he was counselled by.
 Garulf is said to be Guthlaf's son; it is not clear whether or not this is the same Guthlaf who holds the door as a defender at Door B.

 The battle continues for five days, and none of the besieged defenders of Hnæf and his men are killed.
 Then one of the defenders is wounded, and Hnæf asks the unnamed wounded defender how the other men are coping.
 There the Finnsburg Fragment ends.
 The narrative continues in Beowulf after the battle has ended; immediately Hnæf and his nephew are said to have been slain.
 On the attackers' side, the Beowulf scop says that "all of the thanes of Finn, except a few" were slain.
 Hengest is now the commander of the defenders.